gcanti/fp-ts/docs/modules/ReadonlyArray.ts.md

 ## isEmpty

-Test whether an array is empty
+Test whether a `ReadonlyArray` is empty

 **Signature**